Find all the information for applying to our Undergraduate BFA and BA programs here

 November 1: For Theatre Technical Tracks only (Performance students are only accepted for Fall admission).

-Applicants may only submit one application to ONE major.
+Applicants may only submit an application to ONE major.
 Admitted students can request additional major/minor(s) during their first semester.

-Applications will only be reviewed after ALL components have been received, including transcripts, test scores, and supplemental materials.
+Applications will only be reviewed after ALL components have been received.
+This includes transcripts, test scores, and all other supplemental materials.

 Include your Social Security number on your application if you wish to be considered for financial aid or the Hope Scholarship/Lifetime learning tax credit.